r26D/absinthe_apollo/packages/upload-link/README.md

 # @r26d/absinthe-apollo-upload-link

-> A network interface for Apollo that enables file-uploading to Absinthe back ends.
+> A network interface for Apollo that enables file-uploading to Absinthe back ends reduced to just middleware to make it easier to work with.
 > A network interface for Apollo that enables file-uploading to Absinthe backends.

 # This branch is for Apollo V3